watem-sedem/watem-sedem/README.rst

 allow a roll-out on the scale of Flanders.
 In addition, the model was recalibrated (Deproost et al., 2018) and a framework was developed for processing CN-WS input, outputs and user choices.
-At that point, CN-WS is submitted to versioning via git.
+At that point, CN-WS is submitted to versioning via git (https://git.fluves.net/fluves/cn_ws ).
 These optimisation were executed by `Fluves
 <https://fluves.com/>`_.

 Model